 Sometimes it’s the most underestimated cities and towns that leave the biggest impression on us as a traveler.

-This is a person who appreciates the arts just as much as they do a day surfing at the beach or a trek through the mountains.
+Each city in Chile offers something unique and special.
+They are for any type of traveler, whether you’re a person who appreciates the arts just as much as they do a day surfing at the beach or a treking through the mountains.

 Most of my Chile trip was spent living like a local in Santiago.
-There is so much to do here, I hardly know where to begin.
+There is so much to do in Santiago, I hardly know where to begin.

 For one thing, the architecture alone will leave you fascinated for days.
-One of my favorite things to do in Santiago was explore the different neighborhoods.
+One of my favorite things to do was explore the different Santiago neighborhoods.

 El Golf resembles Miami, while Brasil is as Bohemian as you can get.
 I lived in the Lastarria barrio which was perfect for my bohemian interests and big city living.